 Licence Checker England

-HMO checker
+HMO licence checker

 Treat the result as a practical starting point, not legal advice.
 Property layout, exemptions, planning context, and local council designations can change the answer, so any result should still be verified with the official council source before you rely on it.